Attorney Resumes & Writing Guide

 You may also fulfill an important research and investigation function for a Senior Partner that involves collecting evidence, for instance, police reports or accident reports, getting hold of pleadings file in previous cases, or judgments made that set specific precedents that may be called upon in current ongoing trials.

 You can also focus on interpreting case law and use the information to assist your superior in formulating appropriate case strategies.
-Admitted attorneys are typically tasked with preparing pleadings, contracts, deeds, and wills that may then be signed off by the senior attorney or manager.
+Admitted attorneys are typically tasked with preparing pleadings, contracts, deeds, and that may then be signed off by the senior attorney or manager.
 You may also be responsible for court approaches on smaller cases to alleviate the workload of the firm's partners.

 Next, you need to explain to recruiters ‘’where’’ you work in terms of company size and type of entity.
 Admitted attorneys are mainly employed by law practices, but you could also be employed by non-profit organizations, industry regulatory bodies, or corporate organizations.
 In a Law Firm, you may be called an associate and perform work for individuals or businesses.
 On the other hand, your purpose may be representing and defending the accused or plaintiffs as a criminal law or defense attorney.